Azir Muminović

-Azir Muminović (/bs/; born 18 April 1997) is a Bosnian professional footballer who plays as a goalkeeper for Bosnian Premier League club Sloboda Tuzla.
+Azir Muminović (/bs/; born 18 April 1997) is a Bosnian professional footballer who plays as a goalkeeper for First League of FBiH club Sloboda Tuzla.

 Club career

-Early career
+Sloboda Tuzla

 Muminović started his career with his hometown club Sloboda Tuzla, with whom he signed his first professional contract in October 2014.
 He made his professional debut in a cup game against Željezničar on 13 April 2016, days before his 19th birthday.
 His league debut came a month later, in an away loss to Zrinjski Mostar.

-In July 2018, during a pre-season training, Muminović tore an anterior cruciate ligament of his right knee, which required a surgery and ruled him out for at least six months.
-In his come-back game with Sloboda, on 30 March 2019, the club tied against city rivals Tuzla City 1–1 in a league game.
+In July 2018, during a pre-season training, Muminović tore an anterior cruciate ligament of his right knee, which required surgery and ruled him out for at least six months.
+In his come-back game with Sloboda, on 30 March 2019, the club drew against city rivals Tuzla City 1–1 in a league game.

+Tuzla City

 In June 2019, Muminović signed a four-year contract with Tuzla City for a €25,000 transfer fee.
 He made his official debut for Tuzla City on 20 July 2019, in a 1–5 away league win against Zvijezda 09.
 He surprisingly terminated his contract with the club on 23 April 2021.